-Who should wear a compression stocking?
+Who should I wear compression stockings?

-People with visible signs of venous insufficiency such as swelling and varicose veins should wear compression stockings to minimize the progression of these problems.
+As per medical advice, people with visible signs of venous insufficiency such as swelling and varicose veins should wear compression stockings to minimize the progression of these problems.

 Who shouldn't wear them?

-People who have sensory problems such as those who have peripheral neuropathy are not advised to wear them.
-People with such conditions may not feel when the compression stocking is too tight, which could impede blood circulation.
+Individuals who should not wear compression stockings include those who have been diagnosed with ischemia (advanced arterial diseases), untreated septic phlebitis, uncontrolled congestive heart failure, and phlegmasia cerulea dolens.
+People who have sensory problems such as peripheral neuropathy are also not advised to wear them.
+Those with such conditions may not feel if the compression stocking is too tight, which could impede blood circulation.

 Where to buy them?